CyberGeni/hashnode/clf1ruxy606hihxnv370k7cfs.md

 ### lessons and conclusion

 Getting bugs can be very frustrating, but it's part of the everyday life of a developer, so I've learned to live with it.
-I learned so many things while dealing with this bug, including the fact that StackOverflow doesn't have all the answers.
+No, I didn't hear back from the recruiter, but I learned so many things while dealing with this bug, including the fact that StackOverflow doesn't have all the answers.
 It's important to pay very close attention to details because the error might be in front of you the whole time.
 Most importantly, *if it ain't broke, don't fix it*.